What is Your Computer May Be At Risk?

 removal of the your computer may be at risk virus, reset your Google

-Chrome browser settings.
-Click the Chrome menu icon (at the top right corner of Google Chrome) and select Settings.
+(at the top right corner of Google Chrome) and select Settings.
 Scroll down to the bottom of the screen.
 Click the Advanced… link.

 After scrolling to the bottom of the screen, click the Reset (Restore settings to their original defaults) button.